rmbolger/Posh-ACME/docs/Guides/Using-Alternate-Trust-Chains.md

 ```

 !!! warning
     Changing the chain on an existing certificate will only update the files in the Posh-ACME order folder.
-Even if the order has the `Install` property set to `$true`, it will not re-import the current certificate to the Windows certificate store even.
+Even if the order has the `Install` property set to `$true`, it will not re-import the current certificate to the Windows certificate store.
 It will only do that on the next renewal.